JamieHershberger/Vending-Machine/README.md

 # Vending-Machine
-A Capstone 1 Project for Merit America's Java Development Program My partner for this project was Awal Bhuyan.
+A Capstone 1 Project for Merit America's Java Development Program.

+My partner for this project was Awal Bhuyan.
 We worked according to the "driver/navigator" method, switching roles occasionally.
 We were given the assignment to create a vending machine according to specific parameters.
 We presented the project to the class.
 The following is the script we used for our presentation.